• Skip to primary navigation

 Old Fashioned Lemon Cake Pie

-This vintage pie recipe had been taped in my cookbook for over fifteen years and I just ignored it.
-The thought of a cake-pie just never sounded right to me.
-I figured there would be a great big layer of cake in a pie shell.
+I love vintage recipes, and this one had been taped in my cookbook for over fifteen years, and I just ignored it.
+The thought of a cake-pie dessert just never sounded right to me.
+I figured there would be a big cake layer in a pie shell.
 I was so wrong!

-9-inch pie dough -Make my Flaky Pie Crust
+9-inch pie dough – use this easy recipe for Flaky Pie Crust.

 • Water